 What the Internship Office does…

-The Internship Office can also offer limited guidance on some of the key things to consider when undertaking an internship.
 In addition to the guidance on this page, please refer to our page on practical advice on work experience abroad for further guidance on how to prepare for an international internship placement.

 The Internship Office aims to make opportunities equally available to all current, matriculated Oxford students, regardless of race, gender or degree of disability.
 This policy is in accordance with the Careers Service mission statement, and the University’s Integrated Equal Opportunities Policy.